-My original intention behind this post was to finally chime into the debate surrounding the Zibi project here in Ottawa.
-To be honest I was ignorant to what was going on, as I had not done my research into this development and the issues surrounding it.
+The original intent behind this post was to finally chime into the debate surrounding the Zibi project here in Ottawa.
+To be honest I was ignorant to what was going on, as I hadn’t done my research into this development and the issues surrounding it.
 All I knew really was that this development was causing some divisive debate within the local Indigenous community and within the surrounding Algonquin communities.
 My only logical decision was to start researching the issue if I wanted to chime in and essentially choose a side.
 However, after doing some initial research and speaking to those involved I came to the realization that for me the Zibi development is a secondary issue to what I believe is a bigger issue.
-That is that bullying, lateral violence and shaming has become the norm in how disagreement is expressed with regards to this development issue.
+That is that bullying, lateral violence and shaming has become the norm in how disagreement is expressed with regards to this development.
 More specifically this ridiculous type of behaviour has prevented many people from expressing their own opinions over this issue.

 Some have asked why many Algonquins have remained silent on this issue.

 Who would want to feel ridiculed, shamed and talked about negatively for either supporting or not supporting this project?
 More specifically the amount of shaming coming from those outside of the Indigenous community towards Algonquins who support this project is utterly atrocious.
 These so called “allies” who feel the need to subjugate supporters of this project with their appropriated “traditionalism” need to back off.
 Way off.
 They are not helping.
 They are reinforcing Eurocentric behavioural practices that people like me are working on eradicating.
 What I mean is that some allies have chosen to appropriate what they see as traditionalism and use that philosophy to denigrate Indigenous peoples who don’t fit into that model.
 This is what I will call the triple entendre of colonization.
 First, we have our ways stripped.
 Then we have our ways appropriated.
 Finally, we have our distorted ways used back against us to make us seem not “Indian” enough.